THE BLOG

 What Can Help and What Usually Doesn't

 In my work with women, I see the same pattern repeatedly.
 Someone is exhausted, knows something needs to change, and reaches for the strategies they have been told will help: more sleep, better nutrition, a meditation app.
 Some of these things are genuinely useful.
-But when the underlying pattern is a nervous system running on sustained stress without enough recovery.
-Adding more strategies on top can feel like bailing out a leaking boat without finding the hole.
+But when the underlying pattern is a nervous system running on sustained stress without enough recovery, adding more strategies on top can feel like bailing out a leaking boat without finding the hole.

 These are experiments, not prescriptions.
 What works for one person may not work for another.